-A Stroll through LimavadyReaders are advised that this little stroll took place some fifteen years ago.
+A Stroll through LimavadyReaders are advised that this little stroll took place some fifteen ore more years ago.
 A few buildings have gone and Main Street in particular has changed somewhat.
-An update is under consideration.
+Think of it as a snapshot in time.

 We may as well begin

 top of Main Street, just outside the former cattle market.
 This

 potentially lucrative plot was once a very contentious piece of real

 drama involving the council, hard-nosed property developers, at least